Loading figure…

 “Women decide what's best for her health--not politicians.
 (Oct 2018)”

-Sinema has voted for significant climate and energy legislation, including the Inflation Reduction Act, which aims to invest in renewable energy and cut emissions.
+Sinema has voted for significant climate legislation, including the Inflation Reduction Act, which aims to invest in renewable energy and cut emissions.
 However, she has also voted against the Green New Deal, indicating a mixed approach to climate policy.

-Sinema has voted for significant climate and energy legislation, including the Inflation Reduction Act, which aims to invest in renewable energy and cut emissions.
+Sinema has voted for significant climate legislation, including the Inflation Reduction Act, which aims to invest in renewable energy and cut emissions.
 However, she has also voted against the Green New Deal, indicating a mixed approach to climate policy.

 Kyrsten Sinema supports stricter firearms regulation, including measures such as requiring background checks for gun sales between private citizens and requiring a license for gun possession.
 She has received a low rating from the NRA, indicating her support for gun control measures.